-Case $d \gg n$: not quite as harmless
+Case $d \gg n$ : not quite as harmless

-- ► Typically, it is a bad idea to have much more parameters than constraints because it leads to overfitting. - ► Geometric reason: if we have few points (n) in a very high-dimensional space (d), then linear functions are very powerful (in machine learning terms, the size of the function class is large; see the section on learning theory later).
-This leads to overfitting. - ► This case has been investigated intensively during the last 20 years or so in statistics, in the field called "High-dimensional" statistics" (see the textbooks by Bühlmann and van der Geer "Statistics for High-Dimensional Data:" or the one by Martin Wainwright "High-dimensional statistics".)
+- ▶ Often, it is a bad idea to have much more parameters than constraints because it leads to overfitting.
+Geometric reason: if we have few points (n) in a very high-dimensional space (d), then linear functions are very powerful.
+In machine learning terms: the size of the function class is too large. - ► However, recently it has been understood that sometimes "benign overfitting" can take place, particularly in linear regression.
+Here $d \gg n$ , but due to the inductive bias of the learning algorithm it doesn't hurt.
+See later in this lecture.

+Many other surprising things can happen in case $d\gg n$ .
+See results in the field "High-dimensional statistics" (see textbooks by Martin Wainwright "High-dimensional statistics", or Bühlmann and van der Geer "Statistics for High-Dimensional Data".)